Redesigning the Recess Experience

 - In partnership with Physical and Health Education Canada, we've created a library of tips, tools and resources to support quality recess planning and implementation for all children and youth.
 Check it out at #TalkAboutRecess

-- Just released!
-Our National Position Statement on Recess (with Physical and Health Education Canada).
+- See our National Position Statement on Recess (with Physical and Health Education Canada).

 - See our webinar But What About Recess?